hikarths/InsightCodingChallenge/README.md

 This file output is calculated only after the input is read completely.
 When the input is read line by line, the details are stored in a HashMap similar to the previous method.
 The key is the CMTE_ID & TRANSACTION_DT pair.
-The values is a class that stores donations, total of donations so far and all the values of donations.
+The values is a class that stores donations, total of donations and values of donations.
 When the input is being read a TreeSet that has the same key used in the HashMap mentioned previously is used.
 The comparator is written so that the order will be sorted by CMTE_ID and then chronologically by TRANSACTION_DT.
 For each value in the TreeSet, the list of donations is retrieved and the median is computed by sorting the ArrayList of donation values and stored.